-Legend: HTF: Housing Trust Fund (local funding) INCL: Inclusionary Housing Fund (local funding) HOME: HOME Investment Partnerships Program (Federal funding -U.S. Department of Housing and Urban Development [HUD] grants to the City of San Diego, administered by SDHC and Urban Development [HUD] grants to the City of San Diego, administered by SDHC RENTAL HOUSING PRODUCTION Rental Housing I Finance - 100% Affordable Project Eligible Funding ✓ HTF ✓ INCL ✓ HOME ✓ OTHER Scope Below-market interest rate, subordinate loan program to increase the supply of affordable rental housing units in the City of San Diego, to include new construction, acquisition, and acquisition with rehabilitation.
+Legend: HTF : Housing Trust Fund (local funding) INCL: Inclusionary Housing Fund (local funding) HOME: HOME Investment Partnerships Program (Federal funding - U.S. Department of Housing and Urban Development [HUD] grants to the City of San Diego, administered by SDHC

+RENTAL HOUSING PRODUCTION Rental Housing I -inance - 100% Affordable Project Eligible Funding HTF INCL HOME OTHER Scope Below-market interest rate, subordinate loan program to increase the supply of affordable rental housing units in the City of San Diego, to include new construction, acquisition, and acquisition with rehabilitation.
 Projects must provide 100 percent of the units affordable to households at San Diego Area Median Income (AMI) levels in compliance with applicable federal and state laws (manager units are excluded).
 Target Population Extremely low-, very low- and low-income households.
 Loan Terms Maximum term to maturity is 55 years.
 Principal and interest may be fully deferred for the term of the loan or repaid annually through either fixed payments and/or residual receipts.
 All unpaid principal and interest are due and payable as a balloon payment at maturity.
 Loan may be originated as a construction loan and converted into permanent financing.
 Loan Underwriting Subject to loan policies of SDHC, unless specific exceptions as authorized by SDHC.
 Application Method Funds for program to be made available through Notice of Funding Availability (NOFA).
-Rental Housing I Finance - Permanent Supportive Housing Eligible Funding ☑ HTF ☑ INCL ☑ HOME ☑ OTHER Scope A loan program for permanent housing with supportive services, which will maximize the ability of residents to live independently.
+Rental Housing I Finance - Permanent Supportive Housing Eligible Funding HTF INCL HOME OTHER Scope A loan program for permanent housing with supportive services, which will maximize the ability of residents to live independently.
 Loans may be used for the development, acquisition or long-term leasing of housing facilities, improvements to existing facilitates, and capitalized operating reserves.
 Target Population Extremely low-, very low- and low-income individuals and families experiencing homelessness who are identified as needing permanent housing in a service-enhanced environment; selection of individuals must be identified via the Coordinated Entry System (CES) and be generally compatible with requirements of federal funding sources.
 CES is a process of community collaboration in which service providers utilize creative strategies to help meet people's needs.
 CES is a list of all of the people in the region experiencing homelessness, prioritized by community standards, to be referred to available housing inventory.
 Loan Terms Maximum term to maturity is 55 years.
 Principal and interest may be fully deferred for the term of the loan or repaid annually through either fixed payments and/or residual receipts.
 All unpaid principal and interest are due and payable as a balloon payment at maturity.
 Loan Loan may be originated as a construction or rehabilitation loan and converted into permanent financing.
 Subject to Underwriting Application Method loan policies of SDHC unless specific exceptions as authorized by SDHC.
-Funds for program to be made available through NOFA.
-Finance - Preservation & Anti-Displacement Eligible Funding ✓ HTF ✓ INCL ☐ HOME ✓ OTHER Scope One-time assistance to owners of rental housing for the purpose of extending expiring affordability restrictions or to preserve naturally affordable rents in rental housing without affordability restrictions, in order to alleviate the displacement of low-income individuals and families.
+Funds for program to be made available through NOFA. - Eligible Funding Scope One-time assistance to owners of rental housing for the purpose of extending expiring affordability restrictions or to preserve naturally affordable rents in rental housing without affordability restrictions, in order to alleviate the displacement of low-income individuals and families.
 Assistance granted will be provided to preserve the affordability of units for up to 15 years.
 Target Individuals and families residing at properties with units converting from affordable to market rate at the end of a Population term of affordability restrictions.
 Households up to 80 percent of AMI.
-Terms Variable based on project underwriting (third-party financial evaluation) up to 15 years.
-Application Method Funds may be used as a loan or grant to owners of rental units in the City of San Diego, requiring approvals from the SDHC Board and Housing Authority for each project site.
+Terms Application Method Variable based on project underwriting (third-party financial evaluation) up to 15 years.
+Funds may be used as a loan or grant to owners of rental units in the City of San Diego, requiring approvals from the SDHC Board and Housing Authority for each project site.